Star607/Awesome-Human-Mobility-Science-Paper-List/README.md

-# Human Mobility Science List
+# Awesome Human Mobility Science Paper List

 I have made a list of accepted papers and useful arxiv papers related to human mobility science.
 Welcome everybody to continue to complement!
 Additionally, if you are interested in graph learning, please refer to [Graph-Learning-Reading-List](https://github.com/doujiang-zheng/Graph-Learning-Reading-List) and [Dynamic (Temporal) Graph Learning Reading List](https://github.com/doujiang-zheng/Dynamic-Temporal-Graph-Learning-Reading-List) created by my co-workers.